 Those who use Leica Geosystems products trust them for their precision, seamless integration, interoperability and superior customer support.
 Geospatial solutions from Leica Geosystems - when it has to be right.

 A part of the Hexagon Group, Sweden, Leica Geosystems recently acquired ER Mapper and IONIC.
 For more information about Leica Geosystems or its products and services, please call +1 770 776 3400, toll free +1 866 534 2286, or visit www.gi.leica-geosystems.com.

-OGC is an international industry consortium of more than 250 companies, government agencies and universities participating in a consensus process to develop publicly available interface specifications.
-OpenGIS® Specifications support interoperable solutions that "geo-enable" the Web, wireless and location-based services, and mainstream IT.
-The specifications empower technology developers to make complex spatial information and services accessible and useful with all kinds of applications.
+The OGC® is an international consortium of more than 350 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available geospatial standards.
+OpenGIS® Standards support interoperable solutions that "geo-enable" the Web, wireless and location-based services, and mainstream IT.
+OGC Standards empower technology developers to make geospatial information and services accessible and useful with any application that needs to be geospatially enabled.
 Visit the OGC website at http://www.opengeospatial.org.